TWENTY TWENTY-SIX

 To ensure each participant engages with meaningful material, Actor in the Play utilises short play scripts that offer substantial roles for everyone.
 For the 2025 cohort, four original plays will be commissioned from professional playwrights, written specifically for this season.

-Each weekend is structured with morning sessions focused on actor training and technique, followed by afternoon rehearsals.
+Each weekend the curriculum is structured with morning sessions focused on actor training and technique, followed by afternoon rehearsals.

 The program culminates in a theatre season, open to the public and attended by invited industry professionals including directors, casting directors, and fellow artists.